-Jarvis Jones has a shot to break tradition and start as a rookie for the Steelers.
-(Credit: Zimbio)
+Will Jarvis Jones break tradition and start for the Steelers as a rookie?

 The Pittsburgh Steelers have been one of the NFL’s consistently dominant defenses the last decade.
 Their identity as a football team goes all the way back to the 1970’s Steel Curtain defenses.
 Throughout all these years of great defensive play, there has been one constant: rookies don’t start.
 However, first round draft pick out of Georgia, linebacker Jarvis Jones, has a high chance of breaking that tradition in 2013.